.png)

 IRC's network includes family offices managing $17B+ that request deal referrals directly from the firm.
 That means developers in an IRC engagement are not cold-pitching.
 They are being introduced to allocators who are already interested in the asset class and deal type.

-A placement agent makes investor introductions and earns a cash fee when capital closes.
-A capital advisory firm structures the deal, designs the waterfall, prepares LP due diligence materials, and provides ongoing support across multiple raises.
-The compensation model is the clearest signal: placement agents earn cash fees, equity-aligned advisory firms earn equity.
+A placement agent primarily makes investor introductions and earns a cash fee upon closing.
+In contrast, a capital advisory firm structures the deal, designs the waterfall, and prepares due diligence materials.
+The clearest signal is compensation: placement agents earn cash, while equity-aligned advisors earn a stake in the project.

-Placement agents typically charge 1-3% of capital raised as a cash fee, sometimes plus a retainer.
-Equity-aligned advisory firms take 3-5% advisory equity and earn no cash fee at close.
-The equity model aligns the advisor's incentives with the developer's long-term outcomes rather than transaction speed.
+Placement agents typically charge 1% to 3% of capital raised in cash.
+Equity-aligned advisory firms often take 3% to 5% advisory equity with no cash fee at close.
+This model aligns the advisor’s success with the developer’s long-term outcomes rather than just transaction speed.

 Yes.
-Middle-market investment banks are not the only path to institutional capital.
-Equity-aligned advisory firms with direct relationships to family offices and private equity allocators provide the same access with better incentive alignment and more specialized expertise in developer economics.
+Equity-aligned advisory firms with direct relationships to family offices and private equity allocators provide access to the same capital pools as middle-market banks.
+These firms often offer better incentive alignment and specialized expertise without the overhead of a large institution.

 You get one shot to raise the right way.
 If this raise is worth doing, it’s worth doing with precision, leverage, and control.